ATHLETIC ELIGIBILITY AND POLICIES

 Students must report to school by 8:45 am to participate in extra-curricular activities, in the event of a 2 hour delay students must arrive before 10:30 am.

 There are two eligibility checks that all school districts must complete.
 They are the weekly eligibility and the end of the marking period eligibility.
-At 11:30 am every Thursday, the Athletic Department will go on power school and run a program that determines which students are not passing 4 credits or are failing 2 classes.
+At 10:00 am every Wednesday, the Athletic Department will go on Power school and run a program that determines which students are not passing 4 full credits subjects or are failing 2 classes.
 At that time, each student who has not met those standards will be called to the Athletic Department.
-The student will be handed a form that will give him or her directions and will identify what classes he or she is failing.
-The students will have until Monday at 2:30 pm to better his/her grades.
+The student will be handed a form that will give him/her directions and will identify what classes he/she is failing.
+The students will have until Friday at 2:00 pm to better his/her grades.
 The student must return the form signed off by the teacher saying he/she is now passing the course.
-This new process gives the students five (5) days to raise one or more grades to passing.
-If the student does not turn in the form by 2:30 pm on Monday, he/she will be ineligible for practice and playing sports for the week.
-Parents and coaches will then be notified of the ineligibility after the 2:30 pm deadline.
+This new process gives the students two (2) days to raise one or more grades to passing.
+If the student does not turn in the form by 2:00 pm on Friday, he/she will be ineligible for practice and playing sports for the following week.
+Parents and coaches will then be notified of the ineligibility after the deadline.

 - If a student has not passed four credits at the end of a quarter grading period, the student will be ineligible for 15 school days beginning on the first day the report cards are issued.